 - Do not share your drugs with others and do not take anyone else's drugs.

-- Some drugs may have another patient information leaflet.
-Check with your pharmacist.
-If you have any questions about this medicine (topiramate extended-release sprinkle capsules), please talk with your doctor, nurse, pharmacist, or other health care provider.
+- This medicine comes with an extra patient fact sheet called a Medication Guide.
+Read it with care.
+Read it again each time this medicine (topiramate extended-release sprinkle capsules) is refilled.
+If you have any questions about this medicine (topiramate extended-release sprinkle capsules), please talk with the doctor, pharmacist, or other health care provider.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.

 - When's the best time of day to take Topamax?

 - Are Topamax and Trokendi XR the same thing?